isomerpages/pa-corp/_our-programmes/Racial Harmony/Racial Harmony Day.md

 <p>Racial Harmony Day falls on 21st July and the People's Association (PA)
 celebrates 64 years of promoting racial harmony in Singapore.</p>
 <p>Established on 1 July 1960 as a statutory board to promote racial harmony
-and social cohesion in Singapore, our mission to build and bridge communities in achieving one people, one Singapore has been instrumental in fostering unity among Singaporeans from diverse backgrounds.</p>
+and social cohesion in Singapore, our mission is to spark and nurture community participation for a caring and united Singapore.</p>
 <p>Through the years, we have set up a network of over 2,000 grassroots organisations
 (GROs), 100+ Community Clubs and five Community Development Councils, that work towards fostering a sense of togetherness and understanding.</p>